Tokyo International University: History

 The university was founded in 1965 by Taizō Kaneko (金子泰藏) as International College of Commerce (国際商科大学, Kokusai Shōka Daigaku).
 The International College of Commerce was established on the site of what is today TIU’s Campus 1 in Kawagoe.

 In 1986, the International College of Commerce was renamed Tokyo International University (東京国際大学, Tōkyō Kokusai Daigaku).
-In 1989, Tokyo International University of America (TIUA), along with an American Studies Program, were established in partnership with Willamette University in Oregon, USA.
+In 1989, Tokyo International University of America (TIUA), along with an American Studies Program, were established in partnership with Willamette University in Salem, Oregon.
 In 2018, the program celebrated its 30th class of students.

 In 2014, TIU launched the English Track (E-Track) Program.
 This program provides Japanese and international students with bachelor's, master's, and doctoral degrees courses in an all-English curriculum.
 TIU began to offer new undergraduate IT courses and a new master of science major in Digital Business and Innovation in April 2018.
 In 2019, the E-Track Alumni Association was established to connect students with E-Track’s growing international network of graduates.